netspective-studios/PgDCP/lib/README.md

 # TODOs

-* Move extension requirements from simple templates to `state` Options so that we can auto-generate health checks.
 * Add `plpgsql_check` into all PgTAP unit tests; consider adding a new AG lifecycle function call `lint_*` which would be called by `select * from runlint()`.
-* Use [semver](https://pgxn.org/dist/semver/doc/semver.html) data type for `version.sql.ts` `version` column.
 * Add ability to automatically segregate views that consumers can use from tables ("stores") that should be considered private and not used by consumers/developers.
   * Make the views all updatable in accessible schemas while tables' schemas would be inaccessible and might even have [create rule](https://www.postgresql.org/docs/13/sql-createrule.html) based notices.
 * Create auto-generated SQL to enforce immutability of tables -- e.g. the version tables, events tables, should allow insert but not update/delete.
 See [this conversation](https://www.tek-tips.com/viewthread.cfm?qid=1116256).